solana-foundation/developer-content/content/guides/games/energy-system.md

 npx create-solana-game your-game-name
 ```

-Here is a tutorial on how to setup the example:
+Here is a tutorial on how to setup the games preset:
 [Video](https://youtu.be/fnhivg_pemI?si=6xIubFFYPOGiEjKY)

 And a video walkthrough of this example: